AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-relatedperson-author-1-intro.md

 This profile is designed to set a RelatedPerson standard for:
 * exchanging consumer-authored clinical information
-* querying for records uploaded by a related person
+* querying for records authored or uploaded by a related person
 * record or update a record uploaded by a related person

 This profile is used by the following APIs: